 - Resolving varied guest issues, concerns and requirements.

-- Interfacing with hotel staff to ensure that guest’s needs are met in a satisfactory
+- Interfacing with hotel staff to ensure that guest’s needs are met in a satisfactory manner.

 - Performing cash balancing and related financial transactions.

 - Composing correspondence independently or from brief instructions.

 - Compiling and summarizing information and preparing periodic or special reports.